-“High blood pressure is the single biggest risk factor for heart disease, stroke and other cardiovascular diseases,” said Myrna E. Alexander Nickens, M.D., associate professor of cardiology at the University of Mississippi Medical Center in Jackson, Miss.
+“High blood pressure is a major risk factor for heart disease, stroke and other cardiovascular diseases,” said Myrna E. Alexander Nickens, M.D., associate professor of cardiology at the University of Mississippi Medical Center in Jackson, Miss.

-About one in three U.S. adults has high blood pressure, often called the “silent killer,” and about 90 percent of Americans will develop it over their lifetime.
+About one in three U.S. adults has high blood pressure, often called the “silent killer.”

 That’s why controlling high blood pressure is one of what the American Heart Association calls Life’s Simple 7® — key health factors and behaviors that keep your heart healthy, lower your risk of heart disease and stroke, and improve your quality of life.

 Blood pressure readings measure the force pushing outwards on the walls of your blood vessels as they carry blood and oxygen to your organs, called the systolic pressure, and the force created as the heart rests between beats, or diastolic pressure.

 If that pressure is often high, the artery walls can become stressed over time and develop weak spots or scarring that can lead to increased plaque build-up and increased risk of blood clots.

 “It’s like the pressure in your tires,” said Alexander Nickens, who is also an AHA volunteer.
 “If it’s too high, they could pop.”